 Your body needs the right amount of vitamins and minerals to function properly.
 One of those vitamins is B2—also known as riboflavin—which occurs naturally in foods like milk, eggs, almonds, meat, and green vegetables.
 Grains and cereals in the U.S. and other countries are also fortified with vitamin B2.

 Our bodies need B2 for energy production; each and every cell requires B2 for the normal functioning of its own energy factory, called mitochondria.
 Mitochondrial dysfunction is thought to play a role in causing migraine.
-So it makes sense that headache researchers have been intrigued by B2 as a nutritional supplement for migraine in its potential to reduce migraine frequency or severity.
+So it makes sense that headache researchers have been intrigued by B2 as a nutritional supplement for migraine with potential to reduce migraine frequency or severity.

 Are you getting enough B2 for migraine?
 What the research says